 I’m using Linux on my laptop, so I will just open my terminal:

-Keep in mind that the “ssh [email protected] server’s IP” command is only for the UNIX systems, not for Windows, but the process is more or less the same.
+Keep in mind that the “ssh root@your server’s IP” command is only for the UNIX systems, not for Windows, but the process is more or less the same.

 Now, you will be asked to agree to continue with the connection.
 Then you’ll have to put your server’s password: